connext/documentation/docs/faq.md

 ## What if I just want to test the destination-side target function?

-If there’s no token transfer involved then just set `transactingAsetId: address(0)` and `amount: 0`.
+If there’s no token transfer involved then just set `transactingAssetId: address(0)` and `amount: 0`.

 ## Do I need to do anything with the Nomad contracts?